philcali/cronish-sbt/README.md

 ## Initializing Cronish Tasks

-You can use the `cronishTasks` setting to configure cronish tasks upon initialization.
+You can use the `tasks in CronishConf` setting to configure cronish tasks upon initialization.
 Because this is a setting, you are limited to shell commands, and `ProcessBuilder`s.
 Here's an example:

+    import CronishPlugin._

-    cronishTasks := Seq (
+    tasks in CronishConf := Seq (
       add sh "echo Take a break, dude" runs hourly, add > "wget http://google.com" #> new File("google.html") runs daily, job ("echo get off dude" !) runs "every day at 5pm"